KDCinfo/too-much-time/readme.md

 > Side Note: You can only have one "active" browser tab "active" at any one time, ergo, you will only have one possible timer going at any given time.

-When a timer is active:
+*When a timer is active:*

 **>** So long as you stay on one tab, and so long as you stay **within the same matched URL string**, the timer will continue to count down per that matched URL info's settings (i.e. its delay and snooze settings).

-**Navigating to another site, another tab, or closing another tab, will all affect (stop or restart) any active timer.**
+**Navigating to another site, another tab, or closing another tab, could all affect (stop or restart) an active timer.**

 **>** When your preset number of minutes has expired, the browser will throw up an "Alert" dialog box.
 More specifically, it's a "Confirm" dialog box, in which you can opt to 'snooze,' and continue browsing the currently matched URL, or you can click OK to "end the madness!!"

+*The rules for "Stopping the madness!!" are as follows:*

+  Note: This is a likely location for some unaccounted for edge cases (i.e. bugs).

+  1. If only one tab is open (the tab you're timing), we'll open a new blank tab.
+  2. Or if there is more than one tab open, we'll switch to the first tab---if it is not already
+  3. the currently active tab.
+If it is, we'll instead activate the second tab.

+  - _Note:_ If a 'matched page' occupies tab #1 or tab #2, a timer will be started for that matched page.

 ### #3 - Disclaimer (aka, 'edge cases' suck)